z7z8th/lua-resty-console/README.md

 ## Synopsis

 `Resty Console` consists of 2 parts - server side and client.
+This separation allows us to both enjoy all the goodies of readline and keep footprints on the server minimium.

 ### Server Side
 Add the following snippet into your nignx configuration